gosquared/stash/README.md

 var Stash = require('node-stash');
 var Redis = require('redis');
 var stash = Stash.createStash(redis.createClient, {
-  memoize: {
-    result: {
-      ttl: 600000
-    },
-    error: {
+  lru: {
-      ttl: 5000
-    }
-  }
+    max: 100000,          // max number of cached results
+    maxAge: 600000,       // max age of cached results
+    errTTL: 5000,         // max age of cached error results
+    timeout: 5000         // min time before callback queue reset }
 });

+var fetchRow = function(id, cb) {
-var fetch = function(cb) {
+  var fetch = function(done) {
-  // Fetch data from somewhere
-  fetchData(function(err, data) {
-    // Invoke cb to give stash an error or data.
-    // If no error, stash will cache the results in memory
-    // and serve them to other .get requests on the same key
-    // until the key outlives its ttl or the cache is cleared
-    //
+    /**
+     * This is our function to fetch data from a resource.
+     * The results of this function are cached by stash.
+     *
+     * It is wise to set a timeout on your fetch, so that
+     * it calls `done` with with an error if it takes too long
+     * to complete.
+This is useful in case your external
+     * resource is overloaded and being slow.
+If configured,
-    // If err is given, stash will cache the error only (no results) and
+     * stash will cache this error and prevent overloading the
-    // will serve it to other .get requests in a similar fashion to
-    // cached results.
-    return cb(err, data);
-  });
+     * resource with more fetches.
+     */
+    // Example: querying a mysql db
+    mysql.query({
+      sql: 'SELECT thing FROM things WHERE id = ?
+LIMIT 1',
+      timeout: 5000
+    }, [id], done);
   };

+  var key = 'appName:component:'+id;
+  stash.get(key, fetch, cb);
+};

+// get a row
-stash.get('key', fetch, function(err, data) {
+fetchRow(1, function(err, row) {
-  // err is present if there was a problem somewhere along the line
-  // data could be fresh from db or from cache
+  // called async with cached or
+  // freshly fetched data
 });

 ```